tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 and the source of the package.

 Documenting the package requires adding a few more package properties to the Cabal file.
-If you're not going to distribute your package on [Hackage][], you can probably skip this step.
+If you're not going to distribute your package on Hackage, you can skip this step.

 {% highlight hs %}
 -- husk.cabal